 The Dutch Van Leer company decided to withdraw from South Africa because of the country’s apartheid policies.
-The machines used by Van Leer to make their unique collectors were bought by a competitor who changed the design, resulting in collectors that failed on a massive scale during a particularly cold winter in the mid 1980s that saw temperatures in Johannesburg drop to -7 degrees C. This resulted in a setback to the solar water heating industry that persisted for 30 years.
+The machines used by Van Leer to make their unique collectors were bought by a competitor who changed the design, resulting in collectors that failed on a massive scale during a particularly cold winter in the mid 1980s that saw temperatures in Johannesburg drop to -7 degrees C. This resulted in a setback to the solar water heating industry that persisted for over 30 years.
 It is only fairly recently that rising electricity costs and reliable solar water heaters are creating the renaissance in harnessing the power of the sun once again.

-Having lost his only supply of reliable, freeze resistant, direct solar water heaters, Willi then set about designing his own system that would work equally effectively in this very tough environment.
+Having lost his only supply of reliable, freeze resistant, Van Leer direct solar water heaters, Willi then set about designing his own system that would work equally effectively in this very tough environment.
 His design challenge: how to build an efficient, durable, practical and aesthetically acceptable solar water heater that would operate at the extremes of very high solar radiation at high altitude, coupled with extremely high temperatures in summer, and freezing winter temperatures with ice and snow in winter?
 Add to that Willi’s philosophy that:

 • the system had to be built by hand by unskilled but trained workers, to create jobs for poor people in an impoverished part of South Africa